giltayar/nursery/README.md

-* **Retrying**: if you pass `{retries: 3}` to the `Nursery` call, the body of the `for await` (or the tasks in the tasks list), are retried 3 trimes.
+* **Retrying**: if you pass `{retries: 3}` to the `Nursery` call, the body of the `for await` (or the tasks in the tasks list), are retried 3 trimes (if needed).
 See "retries" section below.
 * **Throttling**: if you pass `{execution: throat(3)}` (using the wonderful [throat](https://www.npmjs.com/package/throat) package)) to the `Nursery` call, the execution of the tasks is throttled to three at a time.
 See "execution" section below.